simonakom/movie-actor-api-postgreeDB/README.md

     },
   ```

-7. Install the pg package which allows interaction with PostgreSQL from Node.js - `npm install pg`
+7. Install the "pg" package which allows interaction with PostgreSQL from Node.js - `npm install pg`
 8. Set up the PostgreSQL database and tables:

-    - Use pgAdmin4 to create new PostgreSQL database: movies_actors_management.
+    - Use pgAdmin4 to create new PostgreSQL database: `movies_actors_management`.
     - Create 2 tables in database:

 ````sql